Uno No Mercy

 3. How to Play

-If you cannot play a card, you must draw one card from the draw pile.
-If the drawn card can be played, you may play it immediately.
-Otherwise, your turn ends.
+If you cannot play a card, you must draw cards from the Draw Pile until you get a playable card.
+If you draw a playable card, you may play it immediately.
+Otherwise, keep drawing until you can play.

 Stacking Rules

 In Uno No Mercy, Draw cards can be stacked!
-If a +2 is played on you, you can play another +2 (or a +4, +6, or +10) to pass the penalty to the next player.
+When a Draw card is played on you, you can respond by playing a Draw card of equal or higher value to pass the penalty to the next player.
 The draw amounts accumulate.
 The player who cannot stack must draw the entire total.

 • +2 can be stacked with +2, +4, +6, or +10